What is Open in Washington DC?

 Is the Library of Congress Open?

-Yes, open every day but Monday.
+Yes, open every day but Sunday and Monday.
 Free timed passes for the Libary of Congress are required.

 Library of Congress